-ES 395 Environmental Research Methods
+ES 395 Environmental Research Methods 3 Cr

 An analysis of selected environment-related writings and a discussion of selected environmental themes with presentations by students and faculty and invited lectures as available.
 Required of all Environmental Program majors and minors in their junior year.
+Fulfills Writing Intensive requirement.
 Spring semester, even-numbered years.